Demographics of Hungary: Religion

 The majority of Hungarians became Christian in the 11th century.
 Hungary remained predominantly Catholic until the 16th century, when the Reformation led to the first Lutherans, and later Calvinists, which were embraced by nearly the entire Hungarian population at the time.

 In the second half of the 16th century, Jesuits led a successful campaign of counterreformation among the Hungarians, although Protestantism survived as the faith of a significant minority, especially in the far east and northeast of the country.
 Orthodox Christianity in Hungary has been the religion mainly of some national minorities in the country, notably Romanians, Rusyns, Ukrainians, and Serbs.

 Faith Church, one of Europe's largest Pentecostal churches, is also located in Hungary.
 Hungary has historically been home to a significant Jewish community.
+Jews rose from around 2% at the start of the nineteenth century to around 5% at the turn of the 20th century, growing in population size by 1,021% between 1787–1910.